-Vegetable Sculptures - Image from the Meeniyan Garlic Festival Facebook Page
+Vegetable Sculptures - Image from the Meeniyan Garlic Festival Facebook page

-The Garlic Festival runs from 9am to 4pm, Saturday 15th February, 2020 at the Meeniyan Town, 97 Whitelaw Street and the Meeniyan Recreation Reserve, Hanily Street Meeniyan, Victoria, 3956.
-There is a $10 entry fee for adults which gets you an entry wristband, a festival guide with map, directions and the festival program.
+The Garlic Festival runs from 9am to 4pm, Saturday 18th February, 2023 at the Meeniyan Recreation Reserve, Hanily Street Meeniyan, Victoria, 3956.
+There is a $15 entry fee for adults which gets you an entry wristband, a festival guide with a map, directions and the festival program.
 Children under 16 are admitted for free.
-Be sun wise and don't forget to bring a hat, sunscreen and water bottle.
+Be sun wise and don't forget to bring a hat, sunscreen and a water bottle.
 Refills for your water bottle will be provided free at the festival.
 Don't be late, I hear the garlic ice-cream sells out fairly quickly.

 Meeniyan is just over an hour's drive from the South Eastern suburbs and around 2 hours drive from the Melbourne CBD along the South Gippsland Highway.
 You can't go wrong on a weekend getaway to this charming town situated in Victoria's beautiful Prom Country.
 To learn more about what Meeniyan has to offer and check accommodation options go to 'Top 15 Reasons to Visit Meeniyan.'